TECOLOGYxyz/FlowerTracking/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+The code was written in Python ```3.10.4.``` It requires the packages pandas, geopandas, matplotlib, motmetrics, scipy, numoy, and shapely as listed in the requirements.txt file.

 To use the tracking algorithm and associated tools, follow the steps below.

 1. Clone the repo